About M.2 NVMe SSD

 Step 1.
 Connect the target SSD to your computer and make sure it is detected.
 Run AOMEI Backupper, click “Clone” on the left pane and select “Disk Clone”.

 Step 2.
-Select the M.2 NVMe SSD as source disk and click “Next”.
+Select the M.2 NVMe SSD as source disk and the newly connected SSD as destination disk successively.
+Then, click “Next” to continue.

 Situation 2: There is only one M.2 slot in your computer.